pyvisa/pyvisa-py/docs/index.rst

 - ASRL INSTR
 - USB INSTR
 - TCPIP INSTR

-Soon we will be supporting:

 - USB RAW
 - TCPIP SOCKET

-And later:

 - GPIB INSTR

-If you want that `soon` or `later` becomes now, give us a hand!

 Are all VISA attributes and methods implemented?